-According to notifications submitted under the Cosmetic Regulations to Health Canada, dimethoxymethane is used as a solvent in certain cosmetic products for hair styling and hair conditioning (emails from the Consumer Product Safety Directorate, Health Canada, to the Existing Substances Risk Assessment Bureau, Health Canada, 2018; unreferenced).
-Dimethoxymethane may also be used as an ingredient in certain cleaners used in Canadian food processing facilities (personal communication, emails from the Food Directorate, Health Canada, to the Existing Substances Risk Assessment Bureau, Health Canada, 2018; unreferenced).
+According to notifications submitted under the Cosmetic Regulations to Health Canada, dimethoxymethane is used as a solvent in certain cosmetic products for hair styling and hair conditioning (emails from the Consumer and Hazardous Product Safety Directorate, Health Canada, to the Existing Substances Risk Assessment Bureau, Health Canada, 2018; unreferenced).
+Dimethoxymethane may also be used as a component in certain surface cleaners used in Canadian food processing facilities (personal communication, emails from the Food Directorate, Health Canada, to the Existing Substances Risk Assessment Bureau, Health Canada, 2018; unreferenced).

 Globally, dimethoxymethane is used as a reactant and solvent in plastic and resin manufacturing in the US (US EPA 2016).
-It is also found in coating products, air care products, fuels, lubricants and greases, and is a permitted food flavouring agent in the EU (ECHA c2007-2017, EC 2012).
+It is also found in coating products, air care products, fuels, lubricants and greases, and is authorized to be used as a food flavouring substance in the EU (ECHA c2007-2017, EC 2012).